vercel/next.js/docs/api-reference/data-fetching/getServerSideProps.md

 </details>

-When exporting an `async` function called `getServerSideProps` (server-side rendering) from a page, Next.js will pre-render this page on each request using the data returned by `getServerSideProps`.
+When exporting a function called `getServerSideProps` (Server-Side Rendering) from a page, Next.js will pre-render this page on each request using the data returned by `getServerSideProps`.
 This is useful if you want to fetch data that changes often, and have the page update to show the most current data.

 ```js
 export async function getServerSideProps(context) {